ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

 ===============================================================================

 Configures an out-of-the-box monitoring stack comprising of:
-- Prometheus
-- Grafana
-- OpenTelemetry

-- OpenShift user workload monitoring is enabled (`openshift-monitoring` namespace)
+- [OpenShift user defined project monitoring](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.12/html/monitoring/enabling-monitoring-for-user-defined-projects) is enabled (`openshift-monitoring` namespace)
-- OpenShift clyster and user workload monitoring is configured with persistent storages (`openshift-monitoring` namespace)
+- [OpenShift monitoring stack](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.12/html/monitoring/index) is configured to use persistent storage (`openshift-monitoring` namespace)
-- OpenTelemetry operator is installed (`openshift-operators` namespace)
+- [OpenTelemetry operator](https://github.com/open-telemetry/opentelemetry-operator) is installed (`openshift-operators` namespace)
-- A Grafana instance is installed using the [community grafana operator](https://github.com/grafana-operator/grafana-operator)
+- A Grafana instance is installed using the [community grafana operator](https://github.com/grafana-operator/grafana-operator) (`grafana` namespace)

-Also configures
-v4 and deploys a grafana instance along with a datasource to prometheus.
-The grafana operator will scan for dashboards across the whole cluster so that it can import any dashbaords from Maximo Application Suite.
-The namespace grafana is installed to defaults to `grafana` but can be changed using the role variables below.
 The credentials for the grafana admin user are stored in `grafana-admin-credentials` secret in the grafana namespace.
 A route  is created in the grafana namespace to allow access to the grafana UI.

 Role Variables